 In 2010, the Italian military had 293,202 personnel on active duty, of which 114,778 are Carabinieri.

-In 2010, the foreign-born population in Italy originated from Europe (54%), Africa (22%), Asia (16%), the Americas (8%), and Oceania (0.06%).
+In 2010, the distribution of the foreign-born population in Italy was as follows: Europe (54%), Africa (22%), Asia (16%), the Americas (8%), and Oceania (0.06%).

-The Montalto di Castro Photovoltaic Power Station, the largest photovoltaic (PV) power station in Italy, was completed in 2010.
+The Montalto di Castro Photovoltaic Power Station, the largest photovoltaic power station in Italy, was completed in 2010.

-In 2011, Italy was fifth in Europe by number of passengers using air transport, with about 148 million passengers.
+In 2011, Italy was fifth in Europe by the number of passengers using air transport, with about 148 million passengers.

 In 2011, amidst the Great Recession, Berlusconi resigned and was replaced by the technocratic cabinet of Mario Monti.